sebrock/nano-donate/README.md

 ![](./dist/images/ban-don-logo.png)

-You can change the size by editing `height` or adding a `width` property
+You can change the size by editing `height` or adding a `width` property.

 # How should I approach a website owner if I want them to enable them to receive donations via BananoDonate?